-As of April 30, 2013, we had 2,290 employees, 1,257 of which are covered under a contract with Locals 304 and 1523 of the International Brotherhood of Electrical Workers that extends through June 30, 2013.
-We are in negotiations to extend the contract.
+As of July 30, 2013, we had 2,286 employees, 1,257 of which were covered under a contract with Locals 304 and 1523 of the International Brotherhood of Electrical Workers.
+The initial term of this contract expired June 30, 2013; however, provisions of the contract cause it to remain in force on a year-to-year basis unless either party provides a notice of termination.
+With neither party having provided such notice, the contract remains in effect until at least June 30, 2014.
+We are currently in negotiations to extend the contract.